When companies want to increase efficiency and run a lean company, many turn to value stream mapping.

 While this may seem like a lot to expect from a simple pen-and-paper tool, the idea is to take a process that might seem complex and simplify it as much as possible.

-Value stream mapping plays a significant role in reducing cycle times, eliminating decision-making blocks and reducing unnecessary information transfer or approvals.
-It’s a tool meant to remove steps that waste time and resources.
+This tool plays a significant role in reducing cycle times, eliminating decision-making blocks and reducing unnecessary information transfer or approvals.
+It’s meant to remove steps that waste time and resources.

-Ultimately, value stream mapping should align business process with the organizations’ overall goals or their goals for a specific product or service.
+Ultimately, you should use this tool to align business process with the company’s overall goals or their goals for a specific product or service.

 Value Stream Mapping vs. Value Chain Mapping